Emiliano1919/Othello-Engine/README.md

 ## Current benchmarking results:

 The 3 MCTS algorithms are running 500 simulations in total, we can see that single run parallelization performs great.
+Versus was running 2 models, MCTS original vs single run parallelization, both with 500 simulations in total.

 Current Benchmark results: